STRGNAILab/UTRI-pro/README.md

-# UTRI-pro
+# The Structural Roots of Thermal Inequity
-The Structural Roots of Thermal Inequity: Linking Street Network Thermal Resilience to Socioeconomic Vulnerability
+Linking Street Network Thermal Resilience to Socioeconomic Vulnerability